chriskuehl/fluffy/README.md

 fluffy is released under the MIT license; see LICENSE for full details.

+#### Running locally for development

+To run fluffy during development, run `make venv` and then `pgctl-2015 start`.
+You should now have fluffy running at `http://localhost:5000`.

 fluffy uses awesome icon sets developed by [FatCow](http://www.fatcow.com/free-icons) and [Everaldo Coelho](http://www.everaldo.com/).